-A person who faces the end of a marriage will have a lot of questions.
+The person who faces the end of a marriage will have a lot of questions.
 Where do I start?
-What will happen with the children?
+What will happen to the children?
 How do I get the money to survive while everything is being determined?
 When will this be over?
 Who can I trust to represent me?
 Although there are no simple answers when a marriage is being dissolved and assets distributed, having an understanding of the process can help tremendously.

 Filing for divorce

 Under Florida law, a person can file for divorce without a period of legal separation as the state does not recognize that legal construct.
 In order to obtain a divorce decree, at least one of the parties must be a legal resident of the State of Florida for six (6) months or longer before the filing of the petition.
 The request for the dissolution of a marriage must be filed with the circuit court in which one of the parties resides.

 A final divorce decree will not be issued for at least twenty (20) days after the filing of the petition unless the party seeking a faster issuance can adequately demonstrate to the court that a delay would result in a significant injustice.